Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 That template for aggression is once again followed on the second song, the “Hollow Sun” title track.
 It bursts forth with increased intensity and purpose, driving its way into your skull and careening about once it arrives there.
 Riffs fire away and ricochet, then resonate upon their invisible plateaus as menacing vocalizations bellow.
 With passages of brief melodic respite, others of isolated bass lines, or high-pitched, whining guitar feedback, “Hollow Sun” is chock full of impacting musicality.

 If there is an “odd man out” here – and I use that reference in the most positive of ways – then it is the third and final composition, “I Will Not Be Peace“.
 The song’s lighter vibes are instantly felt at first, helped in part by some great stand-alone guitar riffs, before things altogether implode.
 Some bouncing bass work, set far up in the mix so that it’s quite prominent, provides a nice bit of spine for the song’s harmonious, Thin Lizzy-esque riffs.

-It has quickly become my favorite track of the three, and one that features some additional vocal contributions from Tyler Cox‘s The Mass band mate, Matt Waters.
-The cut provides an incredible high note on which to end the EP, but I have some good news for you all concerning that.
+It has quickly become my favorite track of the three, and one that features some additional vocal contributions from Tyler Cox‘s The Mass bandmate, Matt Waters.
+The cut provides an incredibly high note on which to end the EP, but I have some good news for you all concerning that.